getify/Functional-Light-JS/ch9.md

 The `mapLazy(..)` we've imagined here essentially "listens" to the `a` array, and every time a new value is added to the end of it (with `push(..)`), it runs the `v => v * 2` mapping function and pushes the transformed value to the `b` array.

+**Note:** The implementation of `mapLazy(..)` has not been shown because this is a fictional illustration, not a real operation.
+To accomplish this kind of lazy operation pairing between `a` and `b`, they will need to be smarter than simple arrays.

 Consider the benefits of being able to pair an `a` and `b` together, where any time you put a value into `a`, it's transformed and projected to `b`.
 That's the same kind of declarative FP power out of a `map(..)` operation, but now it can be stretched over time; you don't have to know all the values of `a` to set up the mapping.

-**Note:** The implementation of `mapLazy(..)` has not been shown because this is a fictional illustration, not a real operation.
-To accomplish this kind of lazy operation pairing between `a` and `b`, these values will need to be smarter than simple arrays.

 ### Observables